MIDS-scaling-up/v2/week13/hw/README.md

 * Review the [train script](https://github.com/dusty-nv/pytorch-imagenet/blob/master/train.py)
 * Once again, please use python3 for all commands
 * Note that in the instructions above, you passed through /data to your container.
 Create the dataset directory, download the dataset / uncompress there.
-* Train for 100 epochs (--epochs=100)
+* Train for 100 epochs
 * You are running on the tx2, so the training will take less time than on the nano (which is what Dusty benchmarked on)

 ## To submit
 Please submit the time it took you to train the model along with the final accuracy top1/top5 that you were able to achieve.
 Could you increase the batch size?
 Why?
 How long did the training take you?
+Please save your trained model, we'll use it for the lab.

 Credit / no credit only